 MARRIAGE, COUPLE & RELATIONSHIP COUNSELLING

-Many of us suffer terribly in relationships.
 In our yearning for love and connection, we find that when we have it, we want our own space again; when we have our space, we cannot bear to be alone.
 Negotiating the closeness and distance with a partner can be a great challenge.
-As exciting as it can be sometimes, the process of intimacy is at times terrifying and unbearable.
+As exciting and blissful as it can be sometimes, the process of intimacy can at times be terrifying and unbearable.

 We may want to have children as the fruit of our love and then feel trapped by demands on our time and energy.
 Sometimes they can be disabled; sometimes we lose them and sometimes we are unable to conceive and go through IVF, then adoption or decide not to have children and live with any regret that haunts us when the biological clock grinds to a halt.